stanuch/Needlign/README.md

   - Number of matches
   - Number of mismatches
   - Number of gaps
   - % identity between sequences
-- Optional visualization: Color-highlight mismatches and gaps in terminal
-- Extensible: Can later be adapted for RNA or protein sequences

 ## 👾 Needleman-Wunsch Algorithm